 When we are not in the field due to rain or the crop not being ready, we complete any maintenance work that needs to be done.

-After all maintenance and service work is caught up, we try to relax and take in some local recreation or maybe see a national park site in the area.
+After all maintenance and service work is caught up, we try to relax but our main focus is harvesting crops for our clients.

 Please contact us by phone or e-mail or fill out the application, print and send it to us.